microsoft/saaslab/README.md

 In this session you will learn:

+- Fundamentals of modern cloud storage
 - Some common storage services in Azure: Relational DB, NoSQL, blob
 - High availability in multi-tenant storage
 - The stages of modernizing different kinds of storage
 - Common architectural patterns for multi-tenant application data
 - Keeping storage secure in a multi-tenant environment
 - Building a robust tenant migration strategy
-- Special considerations: Front-end impact, noisy-neighbor, security & isolation, backup and resiliency
+- Special considerations: Front-end scalability, noisy-neighbor, security & isolation, backup and resiliency
 - Commercial considerations of multi-tenancy
 - Factors to consider when multi-tenanting an application
 - Some multi-tenancy storage pitfalls to avoid
 - Monitoring in a multi-tenant environment
-- Advanced techniques such as row based security, token brokers, BYOK encryption, valet key
+- Advanced techniques such as row based security, token brokers, bring-your-own-key encryption, valet key

 ### Session 6 - Innovation with Data & Analytics